-Communications and Networks encompass the emerging environment in networking and computing, which includes the utility components required to establish server hosting environments, including large server virtualization environments, distributed processing, as well as data storage and security.
+Communications and Networks encompass the emerging environment in networking and computing, which includes the utility components required to establish server-hosting environments, such as large server virtualization environments, distributed processing, as well as data storage and security.

-Military examples include Consolidated Afloat Network Enterprise Services (CANES) and software-defined radios and the largescale engineering required to field commodity/commercial computing and network devices and software in a military shipboard and shore environment.
+Military examples include Consolidated Afloat Network Enterprise Services (CANES) and software-defined radios, and the large-scale engineering required to field commodity/commercial computing, network devices, and software in a military shipboard and shore environment.
 It also includes terrestrial telecommunication services and wireless communication devices and systems.

 SSC Pacific Unique Communication and Networks Capabilities

 End-to-end test facility including a variety of network configurations